Mental Health Resource Hub

 • Tell them to never keep it a secret if someone they know is thinking about suicide or harming others.

 • Have your teen put the Crisis Text Line in their phone contacts: 741-741.
 Anyone can text the word “Home” to that number to be connected live with a trained crisis counselor.
-This service is free.
+This service is free and confidential.

 Avoid Blame and Shame

 Childhood and adolescence are times of big changes, and it’s normal for all kids to experience emotional ups and downs.
 But at least 1 in 5 kids will have a diagnosable mental health problem that needs treatment.
 If your child develops a mental health problem, know it is not you or your child’s fault.
 Please get help just as you would for a physical health problem.
-Don’t let blame or shame keep you from getting help for a child.
-Effective help is available and can make an important difference in helping your child get back on track with healthy development and life.
+Don't let blame or shame stop you.
+Effective help is available and can make an important difference in your child or teen's development and life.

 To Learn More